Sumtin/torrent-dvr/README.md

 - Gluetun container must expose ports for child containers.
 - Gluetun and Traefik share a bridge network as required by Traefik.

-## Why ARR some volumes not mounted remotely?
+## Why ARR most volumes not mounted remotely?

 Sonarr, Radarr, Prowlarr, and Bazarr all use SQLite and it doesn't play nice when accessed over a network. https://access.redhat.com/solutions/120733